Jonathan2251/lbd/_sources/gpu.rst.txt

     ...
   }

-The last main() is programed by user obviously.
-Let's explain what the first two main() work for.
+The last `main()` function in an OpenGL application is written by the user, as expected.
+Now, let’s explain the purpose of the first two main components of the OpenGL pipeline.

-As you know, the OpenGL is a lots of api to let programmer display the 3D object into 2D computer screen explained from book of concept of computer graphic.
+As discussed in the *Concepts of Computer Graphics* textbook, OpenGL provides a rich set of APIs that allow programmers to render 3D objects onto a 2D computer screen.
-3D graphic model can set light and object texture by user firstly, and calculating the postion of each vertex secondly, then color for each pixel automatically by 3D software and GPU thirdly, finally display the color of each pixel in computer screen.
-But in order to let user/programmer add some special effect or decoration in coordinate for each vertex or in color for each pixel, OpenGL provides these two functions to do it.
+The general rendering process follows these steps:

+1. The user sets up lighting, textures, and object materials.
+2. The system calculates the position of each vertex in 3D space.
+3. The GPU and rendering pipeline automatically determine the color of each pixel based on lighting, textures, and interpolation.
+4. The final image is displayed on the screen by writing pixel colors to the framebuffer.

+To give programmers the flexibility to add custom effects or visual enhancements—such as modifying vertex positions for animation or applying unique coloring—OpenGL provides two programmable stages in the graphics pipeline:

+- **Vertex Shader:** Allows the user to customize how vertex coordinates are transformed and processed.
+- **Fragment Shader:** Allows the user to define how each pixel (fragment) is shaded and colored, enabling effects like lighting, textures, and transparency.

+These shaders are written by the user and compiled at runtime, providing powerful control over the rendering process.

 OpenGL uses fragment shader instead of pixel is : "Fragment shaders are a more accurate name for the same functionality as Pixel shaders.
 They aren’t pixels yet, since the output still has to past several tests (depth, alpha, stencil)